E6 Series Shinkansen: Full-production sets Z2-

-Exterior

-The overall styling was overseen by Japanese industrial designer Ken Okuyama, and is intended to evoke images of the Namahage demons and kantō festival lanterns for which Akita Prefecture is famous.
-The main body colour is "Hiun" (飛雲) white with crimson roof and "arrow silver" bodyside stripe.
-The end cars are 23075 mm long with the tapered nose accounting for approximately 13 m (compared with approximately 6 m for the E3 series).

 Interior

 The new trains feature similar improvements to passenger accommodation as featured on the E5 series trains, including AC power outlets, and security cameras in vestibule areas.
 Seating in both Standard class and Green (first class) cars is in the standard 2+2 arrangement for mini-shinkansen trains.
 Seat pitch is 1160 mm in Green class and 980 mm in Standard class, the same as for the E3 series trains.
 Cars 12, 13, 14, and 16 are equipped with toilets.
 The toilet in car 12 is universal access.